-- Serous Cystadenoma.
-These are rarely cancerous, but can become large enough to cause abdominal pain and a feeling of fullness.
+Serous Cystadenoma.
+Rarely cancerous, but can become large enough to cause abdominal pain and a feeling of fullness.
 Fortunately, most discovered pancreatic cysts are of this type.

-- Mucinous Cystadoma.
-Typically located in the tail or body of the pancreas, They can be precancerous and could already be cancerous.
+Mucinous Cystadoma.
+Typically located in the tail or body of the pancreas.
 The larger the cyst is, the more likely it is cancerous.

-- Papillary Cystic Tumor.
-Most common among women, they are typically located in the body or tail of the pancreas.
+Papillary Cystic Tumor.
+Most common among women and typically located in the body or tail of the pancreas.
 They are generally cancerous.

 A Must Read Article

 Read this success story titled “Doctors Aim To Stop Pancreatic Cancer Before It Forms” published by the Baltimore Sun.
 Paula Rimes, a young 41 year-old had screening prior to having her gallbladder removed.
 A pancreatic cyst was accidentally discovered during area scans.
 Doctors did not deem the cyst as a serious concern, but kept a watchful eye over the cyst over a few years.

 When it started enlarging she was advised to seek a second opinion.
 During web research, Paula chose Johns Hopkins Pancreatic Cancer Center for that second opinion.
 A round of tests were performed including an MRI, a CT scan, endoscopy and a biopsy.
 Johns Hopkins confirmed the pancreatic cyst was of the type that grows within the pancreatic ducts and most often eventually develops into cancer of the pancreas.